Welcome to Kibbutz Samar!

 History

 Kibbutz Samar was founded in 1976 and has evolved into the successful place it is today.
-It is home to about 60 families, with a total population of about 350 people almost half of them children..
+It is home to about 60 families, with a total population of about 350 people, almost half of them children..

 Economic Foundation

-Most kibbutzim in Israel have changed over time from strictly agriculture to a more diverse nature, in many ways as the rest of Israeli has changed.Those changes have helped Samar to survive and prosper.
+The economies of most kibbutzim started out being based mainly on agriculture, but today have become more diversified, reflecting changes in the rest of Israel as well.
+Those changes have helped Samar to survive and prosper.
 The main businesses of the kibbutz now range widely, from agriculture, to eco-tourism, to high-tech software development.

 Arts and Culture